 I almost forgot to tell you what the secret ingredient is.
 Well, here it is!
 DUCK FAT – all in capital letters.
 Yes, duck fat is the secret ingredient.
 That just happened by accident because it was available.
 I figured that it would be another way to use duck fat and not olive oil.
 There was no doubt about the taste because the duck that was cooked the day before was flavorful.

 I used the usual spices, cumin, Italian seasoning, garlic powder, smoked paprika, salt, and pepper.
 With a spice mixture for meat, there is always the needs for acidity.
-A mix of balsamic vinegar and fresh lime juice finished this wonderful marinade.
+A mix of balsamic vinegar and fresh lime juice finished this excellent marinade.

 I have to warn you that this recipe is for three slabs of pork ribs and it will go fast.
 Just make sure you cook the meat thoroughly before serving.